rohans0509/data-versioning/README.md

 # Tutorial (T7):  Data Versioning Demo

-In this tutorial go over data versioning techniques using the cheese app data.
-We will use Docker to run everything inside containers.
+In this tutorial, we will cover data versioning techniques using the cheese app dataset.
+Everything will be run inside containers using Docker.

 ## Prerequisites
 * Have tha latest Docker installed

 ## Make sure we do not have any running containers and clear up an unused images
 * Run `docker container ls`
 * Stop any container that is running
 * Run `docker system prune`
 * Run `docker image ls`

 ### Clone the github repository
 * Cloned  repository from [here](https://github.com/dlops-io/data-versioning) to your local machine